You are hereHome >

 4. The right to information about the cost of insurance and the quality of insurance benefits so that you can choose the plan that works best for you.

-5. The right to choose your own primary care doctor or pediatrician and to see an ob/gyn without a referral.
+5. The right to choose your own primary care doctor, including an obstetrician/gynecologist or pediatrician.

 6. The right to emergency care when and where you need it without huge out-of-network costs.